lmarza/DRL-for-Pick-and-Place-Task-subtasks/README.md

 ## Train the High-Level Choreographer (HLC):
 - Use your original Gym==0.10.8.
-- Transfer the saved weights from the "saved_models" folder of "FetchPickAndPlace-DDPG+HER" into the "HLC" folder (replace the folder if asked)
 - In the "init Weights" folder there are some weights collected from BC subtasks training.
-If you want to test HLC with BC methods, copy the file in the "initWeights" folder in to "train" and "weights" folders.
+If you want to test HLC with BC methods, copy the file in the "initWeights" folder into "train" and "weights" folders.
+If you want to test more time HLC, make sure to restore these initial weights every time: in the "weights" folder you will need to have: actor_params.pt taken from the initWeights folder.
+- Transfer the saved weights from the "saved_models" folder of "FetchPickAndPlace-DDPG+HER" of LSE training into the "HLC" folder (replace the folder if asked).
+Take the 3 files: approach.pt, manipulate.pt and retract.pt stored inside "saved_models/FetchPickAndPlace-v1" and transfer them inside the "weights" folder of HLC.
+So now in the weights folder you should have: `actor_params.pt`,`approach.pt`,`manipulate.pt`,`retract.pt`.

-- In the "HLC" folder you can choose different methods to train HLS: `dense_rewardHandEng`,`sparse_rewardHandEng`,`dense_reward_BC`,`sparse_reward_BC`, `dense_rewardDDPG_HER`,`sparse_rewardDDPG_HER`
+- In the "HLC" folder you can choose different methods to train HLC: `dense_rewardHandEng`,`sparse_rewardHandEng`,`dense_reward_BC`,`sparse_reward_BC`, `dense_rewardDDPG_HER`,`sparse_rewardDDPG_HER`

 Dense/sparse reward HandEng it's the training of an agent that has to learn how to choreograph hand engineering actions.
 Dense/Sparse reward BC it's the training of an agent that has to learn how to choreograph low-level behaviors trained with BC and similar for DDPG+HER.